Load rules are conditions that define when and where to load a tag. Load rules can also be linked to consent and to the following extensions:

 You can use time-based conditions, which specify a date and time range, in a load rule along with one or more variable conditions.
-The date and time range specifies a time period in which the tag is loaded on pages.
+The date and time range specifies a time period in which the rule is active.

 Use the following steps to add a date range condition to a load rule.